mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 ### Replication

-The final piece of the puzzle is providing a stronger built-in guarantee around message loss.
+The final piece of the puzzle is to provide a stronger built-in guarantee around message loss.